nation3/law/Constitution.linked.md

 Governance Proposals
 : Any of Meta Proposal, Law Proposal, Expense Proposal, Parameter Change Proposal, Treasury Management Proposal or Custodial Treasury Management Proposal.

-Emergency State Maximum Duration
-: 7 days

-Emergency State Maximum Recurrence
-: 1 time per year

-Emergency State
-: State in which the Governance Process can be, whenever possible and only related to Parameter Change Proposal(s) or Treasury Management Proposal(s), be circumvented in order to protect Nation3 from a Material Adverse Exception Event.

 Proposal Dispute Period
 : 2 days